kitchej/TCPLib/Documentation/docs.md

 * **remote_addr:**
 Returns a tuple with the remote connection's address.
 Read only.

 * **is_host:**
 Returns a boolean indicating if this client is the host.
 Read only.

 ### **Methods**

+* **from_socket(soc: socket.socket)**

+    A class method that allows for a TCPClient object to be created from a socket object.
+The socket must be initialized and connected.
+Returns a new TCPClient object.

 * **host_single_client(addr: ```tuple[str, int]```, timeout: ```int``` = None)**

-    Hosts a single connection from another TCP/IP client.
+    Hosts a single connection from a remote TCP/IP connection.
 The timeout argument sets how long this method will listen for a connection.
 Raises TimeoutError, ConnectionError, and socket.gaierror.